 This term has nothing to do with the film industry or comic books.
 It is a term that defines a large, high-quality image that takes up the entire screen of the home page of a website.
 This image must be extremely relevant to what the company does.

 A home page with hero imagery must have a minimalistic look – a few words of welcome, a call to action to explore the site and a menu.
 Nothing more, or the effect of the image is lost and the page will look too crowded.

 Attention!
 The hero imagery must be your own – not a stock photo.
 Ideally, it should show your production facility and your team at work preparing a batch of products.

 2. Content Sections for Various Stakeholders

 The easiest way of keeping all these stakeholders engaged with your website is to create separate menu sections for each of them.
-While technical managers will learn about the processes and technologies you use, a financial director will find out about your invoicing and other contractual policies, as well about payment terms and conditions.
+While technical managers will learn about the processes and technologies you use, a financial director will find out about your invoicing and other contractual policies, as well as about payment terms and conditions.

 3. Make Your Logo Work

-Every company has their logo on their website, but few of them make proper use of it.
+Every company has its logo on their website, but few of them make proper use of it.
 The simplest way to create a physical bond between a prospect and your company is to make the logo clickable.

 Ideally, clicking on the logo should take a website visitor to the home page.
 This is also convenient for someone who is still learning how to navigate your site.
 Whenever they feel they reached the wrong page, they can click on the logo and start all over again.